 The Value

-field in the StringToken
+field of the StringToken

 struct represents the tokenized form of a string.
 It is a UInt32